arangodb/docs/3.7/aql/functions-miscellaneous.md

 If *low* and *high* are the same, but *includeLow* and/or *includeHigh* is set to `false`, then nothing will match.
 If *low* is greater than *high* nothing will match either.

-{% hint 'info' %}
-The regular `IN_RANGE()` function can not utilize indexes, unlike its ArangoSearch counterpart which can use the View index.
-{% endhint %}

     {% aqlexample examplevar="examplevar" type="type" query="query" bind="bind" result="result" %}
     @startDocuBlockInline aqlMiscInRange_1